pra-navv/Website_Summary_Using_GenAi/README.md

-# Website_Summary_Using_GenAi
+# Website Summary using Gemini API

-This project is a web page summarizer using the Gemini API.
-It allows users to extract and summarize the main content of any given webpage efficiently.
-The project makes an API call to Gemini, formats the input in a structured message, and generates a concise summary of the webpage content.
+This project creates a web page summarizer using the **Gemini AI model**.
+The notebook demonstrates how to structure API calls and handle responses to generate meaningful summaries from website content.

+---

+## 🚀 **Project Overview**
+This project uses the Gemini API to summarize the contents of a web page by:
+- Fetching the content of the web page.
+- Formatting input into a structured message for the Gemini model.
+- Generating a concise and meaningful summary.

+---

+## 🛠️ **Features**
+✅ Make API calls to the Gemini model
+✅ Structure input messages for better response generation
+✅ Build a function to create consistent prompts for summarization
+✅ Output a clean and concise summary

+---

+## 📂 **Folder Structure**